Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 4. **Prohibit Remote Shells:** Containers MUST NOT include remote shells such as sshd or telnet.

-5. **Enforce Cintainee Lifecycle:** Containers MUST have a defined maximum lifetime, after which they need to be rebuild with updated OS packages.
+5. **Enforce Container Lifecycle:** Containers MUST have a defined maximum lifetime, after which they need to be rebuild with updated OS packages.

 6. **Label Container:**
    Containers MUST have labels that indicate the application or service they belong to and its responsible team.